-There's some controversy surrounding the actual benefits of petroleum jelly.
-Some sources claim that petroleum jelly does not actually heal cuts and wounds and that it could actually trap bacteria in the skin and should not be used on fresh burns, while others sing its praise.
+In more recent years, there has been controversy surrounding the actual benefits of petroleum jelly.
+Some sources claim that petroleum jelly does not actually heal cuts and wounds and that it could actually trap bacteria in the skin and should not be used on fresh burns, while others sing its praises.

-According to board-certified dermatologist Dr. Lily Talakoub, MD, FAAD, of McLean, VA, "Petroleum jelly is one of the safest products for the skin.
+According to board-certified dermatologist Dr. Lily Talakoub, MD, FAAD, "Petroleum jelly is one of the safest products for the skin.
 It is safe on all skin types and has very little allergenic or irritant potential.
-It holds moistures in the skin and can help heal wounds."
+It holds moisture in the skin and can help heal wounds."

 Meet the Expert